Executory Contracts and Unexpired Leases

 (5) The reasons for the relief requested.

 (b) Assumption.
-A motion for assumption of an executory contract or unexpired lease shall include:
+A motion for assumption of an executory contract or unexpired lease must include:

 (1) The items listed in paragraph (a) above;

-(2) If there has been a default, how the movant will cure or provide adequate assurance that the movant will promptly cure such default;
+(2) If there has been a default, how the movant will cure or provide adequate assurance of prompt cure;

-(3) How the movant will compensate, or provide adequate assurance that the movant will promptly compensate, a party other than the debtor for any actual pecuniary loss to such party resulting from such default; and
+(3) How the movant will compensate, or provide adequate assurance of promptly compensating, a party other than the debtor for any actual pecuniary loss resulting from the default; and

 (4) How adequate assurance of future performance will be provided.

 (c) Assignment.
-A motion to assign, whether or not included with a motion to assume, shall also include:
+A motion to assign, whether or not included with a motion to assume, must also include:

 (1) The name of the proposed assignee and essential terms of the assignment;